google/WebFundamentals/src/_langs/en/updates/2015-03-12-push-notifications-on-the-open-web.markdown

 Notification.permission == 'granted'.

-In **sendSubscriptionToServer()** you will need to consider how you handle failed network requests when updating the **subscriptionId**.
-One solution is to track the state of the **subscriptionId** and **endpoint** in a cookie to determine whether your server needs the latest details or not.
+In **sendSubscriptionToServer()** you will need to consider how you handle failed network requests when updating the PushSubscription data.
+One solution is to track the state of the **endpoint** in a cookie to determine whether your server needs the latest details or not.

-All of the above steps results in a full implementation of push messaging on the web in Chrome 42.
-There are still spec'd features that will make things easier (like notifications having data tied to them), but this release enables you to start building push messaging into your web apps today.
+All of the above steps results in a full implementation of push messaging on the web in Chrome.

 ### How to Debug Your Web App